shmibs/dotfiles/README.md

 figure out how to write a ranger extension that can receive selections from sxiv, because squinting at filenames is just bleh. python is my bane, though...

+### pass

+a nice password manager-a-ma-bob, gpg locked and with easy to sync with git. there's a firefox addon, but it doesn't really work, and there's an existing dmenu frontend, but it's not very featureful, so [i wrote my own](.config/herbstluftwm/pass.sh).

 ### dunst/dmenu/compton/lemonbar/nitrogen

 useful things all around. i forked dunst to make SIGUSR1 clear all